functional-architecture/functional-architecture.github.io/principles/make_illegal_states_unrepresentable.md

 dynamically typed languages as well.
 We use Clojure (+ [active-clojure](https://github.com/active-group/active-clojure) records) to illustrate this point.
-The flawed representation uses a flat record as in the Ocaml code above:
+The flawed representation uses a flat record as in the OCaml code above:

 ```clojure
 (define-record-type ConnectionInfo